BodePlotter/BodePlotter/README.md

      ```powershell
      explorer $env:TEMP
      ```
    - [Bug #55 with briefcase-windows-VisualStudio-template](https://github.com/beeware/briefcase-windows-VisualStudio-template/issues/55) that causes Matplotlib to fail due to I/O handling issues.
 This happens as a result of the Briefcase logging wrapper does not support handling multiple instances due to spawning Matplotlib windows.
-Note, using Matplotlib within threads makes DearPyGui unstable and therefore starting a new process was used in place of threads.
-The new process in windows results in spawning a new instance.
+Note, using Matplotlib within threads makes DearPyGui unstable; therefore, starting a new process was used in place of threads.
+The new process per MatPlotLib window results in spawning a new instance.
    - **Workaround:**
      Using the `console_app` flag in `pyproject.toml` to open a blank console appears to disable logging, mitigating these issues.
      The advantage of the console is you can do ctrl+c to close all Bode-Plots windows.
      Recommend Stop first for active measurements or Play back.
+This will allow the port connections to close without a crash dump being generated.
 	 If you would like to hid the console recommend making a bode-plots.vbs.
 	 If issues running with Invalid character use Notepad++, go to Encoding -> Convert to ANSI and then save the file.
 	 ```cmd